JackEdTaylor/LexOPSdocs/docs/03-generate-advanced.md

   generate(20)
 ```

 Here are the first 5 items of each condition that we generated.
-Note that we have 3 levels of valence, with matched items that are orthographically similar to one another:
+We get 3 levels of valence, with matched items that are orthographically similar to one another:

 \small
 <div class = 'table'>